 - Recurring headaches

-Those with a more severe history with alcohol may experience symptoms that go beyond the expertise of other inpatient detox facilities, but Indiana Center for Recovery staffs licensed nurses and physicians to care for our residents and guide them in their course of recovery.
-Our clients overcome even the most intense detox symptoms:
+Those with a more severe history of alcohol abuse may experience severe symptoms that can be fatal.
+Indiana Center for Recovery staffs licensed nurses and physicians to care for and guide our residents in their recovery.
+Under our expert care, our patients can overcome even the most intense detox symptoms:

 - Vivid hallucinations